-Honors Program: The Honors Program at Moravian College offers Seniors of proven academic ability (with a GPA of 3.3 or higher) the opportunity to pursue a year-long study of special interest under the personal guidance of a faculty member in the department who serves as the Honors Project Advisor.
+Honors Program: The Honors Program at Moravian University offers Seniors of proven academic ability (with a GPA of 3.3 or higher) the opportunity to pursue a year-long study of special interest under the personal guidance of a faculty member in the department who serves as the Honors Project Advisor.
 Honors study is invaluable preparation for graduate school and the professional world.
 Research projects pursued by students in the department can be found in the Research section of the department's website.
 Students interested in pursuing honors research should discuss their interests with faculty members in the department.
 Additional information about the college's honor's program can be found at the Honors Program website.

 Student Opportunities for Academic Research (SOAR): The college's SOAR (Student Opportunities for Academic Research) program provides opportunities for students to engage in research in collaboration with a faculty mentor.
 The program provides stipends, travel allowances, and research expenses to support students and their faculty mentors as they engage in scholarly or creative work.
 SOAR project carried out by students in the department can be found in the Research section of the department's website.
 Students interested in pursuing SOAR opportunities should discuss their interests with faculty members in the department.
 Additional information and guidelines about SOAR can be found on the SOAR program website.

 The Sociology Club is a service organization as well as a social network for sociology majors and minors.
 As a social network, the club promotes interaction with peers interested in the field of sociology.
 Regular club activities, based upon club member interest, include social gatherings and field trips.
-As a service organization, club members assist in organizing and running events hosted by the Moravian College Sociology and Anthropology Department.
+As a service organization, club members assist in organizing and running events hosted by the Moravian University Sociology and Anthropology Department.
 Benefits of membership in the club include opportunities for informal interaction with sociology majors and Department faculty as well as credentials for graduate and law school applications and work in sociology-related fields.

 Student Court Observation Program